rrchai/autoChallenge/README.md

-# autoChallenge (Still Testing ...)
+# autoChallenge

 The goal of this project is to automate the steps of [DREAM Challenge Infrastructure](https://help.synapse.org/docs/Challenge-Infrastructure.2163409505.html).
 With current codebase, it can support only `Model-to-Data` Challenges for now.

-Here are some steps the `autoChallenge` will automatically do it for you:
+Here are some steps the `autoChallenge` will automatically do for you:

 - Create challenge sites & teams
 - Set up minimal requirements for infrastructure workflow: